lightning/bolts/02-peer-protocol.md

   the last `revoke_and_ack` the receiving node sent, AND the receiving node hasn't already received a `closing_signed`:
     - MUST re-send the `revoke_and_ack`.
+    - if it has previously sent a `commitment_signed` that needs to be
+    retransmitted:
+      - MUST retransmit `revoke_and_ack` and `commitment_signed` in the same
+      relative order as initially transmitted.
   - otherwise:
     - if `next_revocation_number` is not equal to 1 greater than the commitment number of the last `revoke_and_ack` the receiving node has sent: